hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 ```

 ### Scopes
-Examples of scoped services in a Factory 2.0 container
+Examples of scoped services in a Factory 2.0 container.

 ```swift
 extension Container {